Scalindua wagneri: Discovery

-Markus Schmid from the Strous lab first discovered S. wagneri in a landfill leachate treatment plant located in Pitsea, UK on August 1, 2001.
+Markus Schmid from the Jetten lab first discovered S. wagneri in a landfill leachate treatment plant located in Pitsea, UK on August 1, 2001.
 These bacteria doubled in number about every three weeks in laboratory conditions, which made them very difficult to isolate.
 Therefore, the researchers used 16S rRNA (ribosomal RNA) gene analysis on the biofilm of wastewater samples to detect the presence of these bacteria.
 They amplified and isolated the 16S rRNA gene from the biofilm using PCR and gel electrophoresis.
 Then, they cloned the DNA into TOPO vectors.
 Once the researchers sequenced the DNA, they aligned the 16S rRNA gene sequences to a genome database and found that the sequences are related to the anammox bacteria.
 One of the sequences showed a 93% similarity to Candidatus Scalindua sorokinii, which suggests that this sequence belonged to a new species within the genus Scalindua and the researchers named it Candidatus Scalindua wagneri after Michael Wagner, a microbial ecologist.